edgd1er/nordlynx-proxy/README.md

 ## Environment options
 * ANALYTICS: [off/on], default on, send anonymous aggregate data: crash reports, OS version, marketing performance, and feature usage data
 * TECHNOLOGY: [NordLynx]/[OpenVPN], default: NordLynx (wireguard like)
+* PROTOCOL: udp (default), tcp.
+Can only be used with TECHNOLOGY=OpenVPN.
 * [OBFUSCATE](https://nordvpn.com/features/obfuscated-servers/): [off/on], default off, hide vpn's use.
 * CONNECT: [country]/[server]/[country_code]/[city] or [country] [city], if none provide you will connect to the recommended server.
 * [COUNTRY](https://api.nordvpn.com/v1/servers/countries): define the exit country.